mun-lang/book/src/ch02-04-extern-fn.md

 Note that we have to explicitly cast the function `random` to `extern "C" fn() -> i64`.
 This is because each function in Rust has its own unique type.

-Now if we run this, the error is gone and you should have a function that returns a random boolean written in Mun.
+When we run this now, the error is gone and you should have a function that returns a random boolean in Mun.